German parties extend coalition talks | DW | 03.10.2021

 The four parties with the greatest chances of forming a coalition government were set to start negotiations in earnest on Sunday, a week after the election left no decisive winner.

-The Social Democrats (SPD) were set to meet with the business-friendly Free Democrats (FDP) in the afternoon, with a later meeting with the Greens also on the docket.
+The center-left Social Democrats (SPD) were set to meet with the neoliberal Free Democrats (FDP) in the afternoon, with a later meeting with the Greens also on the docket.

-The center-left SPD emerged as the party with the most seats in the election, but only marginally ahead of the center-right Union.
+The SPD emerged as the party with the most seats in the September 26 election, but only marginally ahead of the center-right Union.
 Both parties would need to form a coalition with two others — namely the Greens and FDP — to reach the chancellery.

 The Greens, who came third in the election, and the FDP, who came fourth, have already met for talks as the two so-called kingmaker parties.

-The youth wing of the Green party expressed a total rejection of any option of forming a coalition with the CDU.
+The youth wing of the Green Party has expressed a total rejection of any option of forming a coalition with the CDU.
 "Helping the election loser to reach the chancellery is, in our opinion, not an option," the youth leaders said.

 FDP leader Christian Lindner told the German newspaper Bild am Sonntag on Sunday that his party was "ready for serious talks with the Union," saying that the SPD's plan to raise taxes and remove the debt break was a red line.